 The sleek texture of the tiles and her leather jacket also add to the unity.

-The geometric shapes of the tiles are echoed in the frill of Sophie’s color and the detail on her jacket.
+The geometric shapes of the tiles are echoed in the frill of Sophie’s collar and the detail on her jacket.
 They’re small touches, but add to the tidy, structured feel of the image.

 How to use line to create unity in photography